KuoGreen/RoboND-Perception-Project/README.md

 ## Calculate detected objects centroids.

+here we will calculate the centroid (x,y,z) of each detected object based on its points array.

 ```python
     labels = []
     centroids = [] # to be list of tuples (x, y, z)